bigogo/rtorrent-rutorrent/README.md

-Docker container with rTorrent and ruTorrent (stable and latest from github)
+Docker container with rTorrent and ruTorrent for Raspberrypi
 ============================================================================

-Ubuntu-based tags:
+Raspbian-based tags:

- - rtorrent-rutorrent:stable
  - rtorrent-rutorrent:latest
- - rtorrent-rutorrent:stable-32
- - rtorrent-rutorrent:latest-32

 Alpine-based tags (no mediainfo yet):

- - rtorrent-rutorrent:stable-alpine
  - rtorrent-rutorrent:latest-alpine
- - rtorrent-rutorrent:stable-alpine-32
- - rtorrent-rutorrent:latest-alpine-32

 ----------

 Multiple processes inside the container managed by supervisord: